Hagfish

 Growing up, I had a neighbor who permed his hair and loved to make his pecs dance for the ladies.

-On hot summer days, he’d strut down to a shared beach in a Speedo to tan on a square of reflective foil, occasionally standing up to flex his lats while commenting on the physical fitness of anyone wearing a bathing suit.
+On hot summer days, he’d strut down to a shared beach in a Speedo to tan on a square of reflective foil, occasionally standing up to flex his lats while commenting on the physical fitness of any woman in a bathing suit.

-I’d submerge myself underwater to avoid his gaze, but lift my nose and eyes above the surface, like a crocodile, and imagine sprinkling sea salt all over his oiled body, extra pepper.
+I’d submerge myself underwater to avoid his gaze, lifting just my nose and eyes above the surface, like a crocodile.
+I’d imagine sprinkling salt over his oiled body, extra pepper.
 I’d cinch the four corners of the foil, sliding him smoothly into the oven.

 *